Migration to Ixa 2.0

 );

-traits and pub visibility to the type definition and then call
+pub visibility to the type definition and then calls impl_property! as

 The crucial thing to understand is that the value type is the property type.